Skip to main content

 Cancel Payment Intent

-A PaymentIntent object can be canceled when it is in one of these statuses: requires_payment_method, requires_capture, requires_confirmation, requires_action or, in rare cases, processing.
+Cancel a payment intent.
+A payment intent can be canceled when it is in one of these statuses: requires_payment_method, requires_capture, requires_confirmation, requires_action, or, in rare cases, processing.

 InputCommentsDefault